 - Uncertainty to a better quality of life through education, assistance and empowerment.

 *based on 2014 Census data.

-We brought legal support and one-time rent assistance to the 53rd District Court – helping more than 90 families to stay in their homes.
-The interventions further helped families by reducing court costs, protecting credit histories, and improving relationships with local landlords.
+We brought legal and one-time rent assistance to the 53rd District Court enabling 133 families to stay in their homes, reducing court costs, protecting credit histories, and helping individuals to understand their rights and responsibilities as tenants.
 Learn more. – Homeless Continuum of Care Committee

 Financial Stability Community Investments